Public-Health-Scotland/R-Resources/using SMRA with R.md

 Save the file with a ".sql" extension.

 NB AND  ROWNUM<=10 is used to limit the number of rows returned to 10.
 This will reduce the time it takes to run this example.
-In practice, you may want to retrieve a limited number of rows when setting up a query in order to check that the query is returning the expected information/ the variables selected are the correct ones.
+In practice, you may want to retrieve a limited number of rows when setting up a query to check that the query is returning the expected information/ the variables selected are the correct ones.

 3. Read the SQL query to execute against the SMRA database from an external file:

     `SQL <- read_file("/path/to/file/query.sql") `

-4. Execute the SQL query against the SMRA database, fetch the records and store in a tibble:
+4. Execute the SQL query against the SMRA database, fetch the records and store them in a tibble:

    ` table1 <- dbGetQuery (channel, query=SQL)) `